sav-che/TL-2/Authors/Eyrich, Ludwig {std. Eyrich}.md

-> [!cite] BHL link: this entry starts at [page 450](https://www.biodiversitylibrary.org/item/103835#page/460/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 450](https://www.biodiversitylibrary.org/page/33260438) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Eyrich, Ludwig (1841-1892), German zoologist and botanist, born 6 Mar 1841 at Mannheim, visited schools in that town and went 1857 to the polytechnical high-school in Karlsruhe, in 1859 to the University of Heidelberg, Sr. sci. in 1863, teacher in natural sciences in Mannheim, died from heart troubles 26 Jun 1892. (*Eyrich*).
+Eyrich, Ludwig (1841-1892), German zoologist and botanist, born 6 Mar 1841 at Mannheim, visited schools in that town and went 1857 to the polytechnical high-school in Karlsruhe, in 1859 to the University of Heidelberg, Sr. sci. in 1863, teacher in natural sciences in Mannheim, died from heart troubles 26 Jun 1892.
+**Abbreviated name**: *Eyrich*

 #### Herbarium and types